Brazil nut: Distribution and habitat

+Ecology

+Capuchin monkeys have been reported to open Brazil nuts using a stone as an anvil.

 Production

-In 2020, global production of Brazil nuts (in shells) was 69,658 tonnes, most of which derive from wild harvests in tropical forests, especially the Amazon regions of Brazil and Bolivia which produced 92% of the world total (table).
+In 2023, world production of Brazil nuts (in shells) was 75,910 tonnes, most of which derive from wild harvests in tropical forests, especially the Amazon regions of Brazil and Bolivia which together produced 91% of the total (table).

 Environmental effects of harvesting

 Since most of the production for international trade is harvested in the wild, the business arrangement has been advanced as a model for generating income from a tropical forest without destroying it.
 The nuts are most often gathered by migrant workers known as castañeros (in Spanish) or castanheiros (in Portuguese).
 Logging is a significant threat to the sustainability of the Brazil nut-harvesting industry.

 Analysis of tree ages in areas that are harvested shows that moderate and intense gathering takes so many seeds that not enough are left to replace older trees as they die.
 Sites with light gathering activities had many young trees, while sites with intense gathering practices had nearly none.